synesthesiam/voice2json/docs/sentences.md

 ## Alternatives

 A set of items, where only one is present at a time, is `(specified | like | this)`.
-For N items, there will be N sentences generated (unless you nest optional words, etc.).
+For N alternatives, there will be N different sentences represented (unless you nest optional words, etc.).
 The template:

 ```
 set the light to (red | green | blue)
 ```

-will generate:
+will represent:

 1. `set the light to red`
 2. `set the light to green`